OpenUpSA/umibukela/README.md

 A new production deployment
 ---------------------------

-Umibukela runs on dokku, a Heroku-like environment.
+Umibukela runs on dokku, a Heroku-like environment, or Heroku itself.

 You will need: